c0basi/Information-retreival/README.md

 # Information-retreival

-Simple implementation of an Information Retrieval (IR) system
+Simple implementation of an Information Retrieval (IR) system based for a collection of documents (Twitter messages),

 The system make use of the BERT and Glove model to rank results